Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I save the little silica packages that come in bottles of vitamins and place them inside my containers of dried herbs.
 It really maintains their freshness for a longer period of time!

 When I've ordered something, most always the box has those "silica" packets.
 I re-use them.
 Some examples: in a photo box, where you've stored until "someday" you'll get around to them, or in my power tools carrying cases.
 Anywhere you might have moisture.

 Several of the medications that I take come with those little packets of silica gel.
 When I'm finished with that medication, I save those packets and put them in with my herbs and spices to help keep them fresh and dry.

 I save those small silicone bead packets that you get with some items.
 I put them in a decorative bowl in the bathroom.
-It helps to absorb some of the moisture so I don't develop mold in the bathroom.

 Many tubs of fish oil capsules or vitamins contain a desiccant pod, to keep the tablets/capsules dry.
 When you finish the tub, re-use the desiccant pod in your biscuit tin or salt cellar.